 - to help ensure the client’s personal safety; and/or

-- to assist clients to gain greater independence and work towards self managing the impact of their accepted condition(s); and
+- to assist clients to gain greater independence and work towards self-managing the impact of their accepted condition(s);

 - quality of life – mobility, independence, community engagement, and maintenance of physical and emotional wellbeing; and/or

-- capacity to return to, or perform at work, or to undertake retraining or study.
+- capacity to return to, or perform at work, or to undertake retraining or study; and/or

 Rehabilitation Coordinators must take the OT Adviser's feedback into account when deciding whether to approve purchase of the client's requested item, and document the reasons for their decision in the determination letter to the client.